JennyList/camera-monopod-handle/readme.md

 ## To Assemble:

 Cut the bolt as shown, with a hacksaw.
-Discard the hexagonal head, and fole off any burrs.
+Discard the hexagonal head, and file off any burrs.
 ![A bolt, with cut marks.](bolt.jpg)
 The threaded part of the bolt should screw into the hole at the top of your print.
 It's designed such that with a 20mm thread, the required 5mm protrudes to attach to the camera.
 ![The thread, in the top of the handle.](monopod-thread.jpg)